Will Hike For Salami

 My brother dangled a piece of salami in my face and quipped, “C’mon girl, you can do it!” as I was huffing up the Mist Falls trail in Yosemite.
-Another family vacation.
-Another hike I didn’t ask for.
-Another joke I’d heard a hundred times.
+Another family vacation, another hike I didn’t ask for, another joke I’d heard a hundred times.

 And yeah….it’s a pretty fucking funny joke.
 Especially the first five times.
-But let’s not forget: everything in moderation.
+But let’s not forget, “everything in moderation.”

-Within the hour, I’d be sobbing again…but not from awe.
-From a meltdown.
+Within the hour, I’d be sobbing again…but not from awe…from a meltdown.

 I grew up in my family’s Italian restaurant, where my grandfather used to grind whole wheels of Parmigiano Reggiano in a machine the size of an MRI scanner.
 I’d watch, mesmerized, as the air filled with the scent of salty umami heaven.
 I’d fill a metal dessert bowl with grated parm and eat it with a soup spoon.
-Staff used to laugh and say it looked like I was eating ice cream.
+The staff used to laugh and say it looked like I was eating ice cream.

 Everyone thought it was quirky and cute.
 Gross, sure, but quirky.

-Okay, what the actual fuck does parmesan and soy sauce have to do with a crisp morning in Yosemite?
+Okay, so what the actual fuck does parmesan and soy sauce have to do with a crisp morning in Yosemite?

-Well, after my gratitude attack, we piled into my dad’s obnoxiously lifted truck.
+Moments after my gratitude attack, we piled into my dad’s obnoxiously lifted truck.
 I assumed we were heading back to the cabin to start Thanksgiving dinner.
 I was ready to nap, digest, maybe cry a little more about the trees.
 You know, normal vacation, holiday shit.

 But then my dad said, “So what trail do we want to do today?”